Logging and error reporting

-We expect to in the future integrate a service like Sentry to make it easier for very large installations like zulipchat.com to manage their exceptions and ensure they are all tracked down, but our default email-based system is great for small installations.
+We provide integration with Sentry to make it easier for very large installations like zulip.com to manage their exceptions and ensure they are all tracked down, but our default email-based system is great for small installations.

 The Django framework provides much of the infrastructure needed by our error reporting system: